raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

-# Compute Module Attaching and Enabling Peripherals Guide
+# Compute Module: guide to attaching and enabling peripherals

 ##Introduction